jatin69/srijan-2019/articles/darkweb.md

 The Deep Web or Invisible Web is that part of the World Wide Web whose contents are not indexed by standard web search engines.
 These contents are hidden behind HTTP forms.
 This includes webmail, online banking and other services that the users must pay for and hence are protected using a payment gateway.
 Thus, for gaining access beyond public web pages using direct URL, additional authentications are required.

-Lastly, The Dark Web, also referred to as the darknet, is an encrypted portion of the internet that is not indexed by search engines.
+Lastly, the Dark Web, also referred to as the Darknet, is an encrypted portion of the internet that is not indexed by search engines.
 It consists of web resources or web pages that exist on overlay networks.
-Specific software and authorization techniques are required to access them.
-Just like making use of a torch to see in the dark.
+Specific software and authorization techniques are required to access them, just like making use of a torch to see in the dark.

 #### Dark Web
 Dark Web is often portrayed as a platform of enigmatic and criminal activities because of its anonymity.
 The websites in Dark Web have a special URL which is tailed up with the "onion" extension.
 The format is: [websitename].onion (e.g. torprojectqyqhjn.onion).
 These domains are not indexed by regular search engines.
-The dark web is believed to generate $500,000 in transactions daily.
+The Dark Web is believed to generate $500,000 in transactions daily.
 Users can purchase fake passports, bitcoins, lottery tickets, fake coupons, and even fake degrees at the right price.
 Dark web constitutes a small subset of the deep web and is made up of different kinds of websites that sell drugs, weapons and even hire assassins.

-### How to reach the dark web?
+### How to reach the Dark Web?
 Reaching dark web is just like, well, peeling an onion.
 Onion routing is an anonymous networking technique.
 In an onion network, the messages are bound in various layers of encryption, similar to layers of an onion.
 Onion Routing prevents the transport medium from knowing who is communicating with whom -- the network only knows that communication is taking place.